-ADOPTED by the Metro Council this \\\\\ day of \\\\\, 2018.
+ADOPTED by the Metro Council this day of , 2018.

+1 0 11 1

-Tom Hughes, Council President
+Tom Hu ghes, Council President

 Approved as to Form:

+Approved as to Form.

+Nothen A. S. Sylves

-Nathan A. S. Sykes Acting Metro Attorney Exhibit A to Resolution No. 18-4894 Click red box to download.
+Nathan A. S. Sykes Acting Metro Attorney

-PUBLIC REVIEW DRAFT 2018 Regional Transportation Plan
+PUBLIC REVIEW DRAFT

+2018 Regional Transportation Plan